 DFDL Regular Expressions

-The dfdl:lengthPattern property expects a regular expression to be specified.
+Some properties expect a regular expression to be specified.
 The DFDL Regular Expression language is defined in Section 19, DFDL Regular Expressions.

 Enumerations in DFDL

 Some DFDL properties accept an enumerated list of valid values.
 It is a Schema Definition Error if a value other than one of the enumerated values is specified.
 The case of the specified value must match the enumeration.
 An enumeration is of type string unless otherwise stated.